Who is Eligible for Clear Aligners and What Conditions Can They Treat?

 To qualify for clear aligners or clear braces as they’re also known, prospective patients need to be assessed.
 Typically, this involves an examination of the mouth and teeth together with scans and x-rays to get a clear picture of the alignment of the jaws.

-As much as we’d love for our clear aligners to work for everyone unfortunately, they don’t.
+As much as we’d love for clear aligners to work for everyone unfortunately, they don’t.
 So to find out if our invisible aligners are right for you, here are two factors that may point you in the right direction.

 In essence, this is the main determiner when deciding whether or not you’re a good candidate for invisible braces.
 Clear aligners struggle to fix cases that are highly complex, particularly those that involve one or a combination of malocclusions.
 In these instances, more advanced orthodontic procedures may be necessary.